 The department offers the following programmes:

-- Industrial Design Engineering (Masters 2-year)
+- Industrial Design Engineering (National 5-year Master programme)

 PhD in Industrial Design